pji/blackjack/README.rst

 The following features are on the nice-to-have list:

+* Allow restored games to display card count.
+* Allow variable bets.
-* Add card count display to TableUI.
+* Allow players to count cards.
+* Allow players to be bad at counting cards.
+* Allow users to join a table partway through the shoe.
 * Display recent actions in TableUI.
 * Build UI for saving and restoring game state.
 * Allow for insurance less than half of initial bet.
-* Allow variable bets.
 * Allow players to notice other players.
 * Allow players to react to other players.
 * Allow players to notice actions of other players.
 * Allow players to react to the actions of other players.
-* Add card counting computer players.
+* Allow casino to react to players.
 * Add casino catching and removing card counting players.
 * Allow splitting more than once.
 * Add ability to configure by file.
-* Add ability to configure at launch.
 * Allow multiple human players to play in single game over network.